apache/comdev-site/source/contributors/mailing-lists.md

 ### Conclusion

-The custom templates help make the GitHub content readable on your mailinglist it will therefore not feel as overwhelming as with the defaults.
+The custom templates help make the GitHub content readable on your mailinglist.
+It will therefore not feel as overwhelming as with the defaults.
 Moving dependabot to the commits lists, helped reduce the content with very little information.

 We would strongly encourage projects to keep as much of the discussions on their main mailingslist.
-If it's a larger project and still the volumne is so high, it's overwhelming people, think about directing some of the content to other lists.
+If it's a larger project and still the volume is so high that it's overwhelming people, think about directing some of the content to other lists.

 Simply directing all GitHub content to dedicated mailing lists or lists nobody reads doesn't help with keeping the community knowledge available.
-Even if it's "on the list" someweere, it doesn't really serve the reasoning behind the "If if didn't happen on the list, it didn't happen".
+Even if it's "on the list" somewhere, it doesn't really serve the reasoning behind the "If if didn't happen on the list, it didn't happen".